The Bankrate promise

-If your lender determines that the MIP can’t be eliminated, it’s time to think about whether you should refinance your FHA loan to a conventional loan.
+If you or your lender determine you can’t eliminate the MIP, it’s time to think about whether you should refinance your FHA loan to a conventional loan.
 Here are a few key considerations to make before refinancing:

 - Credit score – What does your credit look like now versus what it looked like when you took out your FHA loan?
-If you’ve made good strides, you might qualify for a conventional loan with a better rate, and no private mortgage insurance (PMI) if your LTV is 80 percent or less.
+If you’ve improved it, you might qualify for a conventional loan with a better rate, and no private mortgage insurance if your LTV is 80 percent or less.

 - LTV ratio – In addition to how much you’ve paid on your existing FHA loan, the value of your home is critical.
-Is the home worth more today due to rising property values or a major renovation you did on it?
+Is your home worth more today due to rising property values or a major renovation you did on it?

 - Closing costs – Refinancing isn’t free.
 You’ll need to pay closing costs on the new loan, which can add up to thousands of dollars.
 While it will feel good to be rid of the annual MIP, make sure that refinancing will also save you money and be worth it in the long run.
 Bankrate’s mortgage refinance calculator can help you decide.